tmetsch/graph_stitcher/docs/algorithms.md

 Note this algorithm does not guarantee stability.
 Also for better results in specific use cases it is encourage to change how the credits are calculated.
 For example based on the utility of the container node.
-Especially for the share attribute condition there might be cases that the algorithm does not find the optimal solution.
-As the increasing percentages (50%, 25%) are not optimal.
+Especially for the _share_ attribute condition there might be cases that the algorithm does not find the optimal solution, as the increasing percentages (50%, 25%) are not optimal.
 The time complexity depends on the number of nodes in the container graph, their structure and how often bids & assignment change.
 This is because currently the container graph is traversed synchronously.
-In future a async approach would be beneficial.
+In future a async approach would be beneficial, which will also allow for parallel calculation of bids.

 [1]: https://www.cs.ox.ac.uk/people/michael.wooldridge/pubs/imas/IMAS2e.html
     "An Introduction to MultiAgent Systems."